 But as far as usefulness in the games?
 Golduck just wasn’t up to scratch.
 It wasn’t back then, and it isn’t really now.
 We’d love to see Golduck actually gain the psychic type, get an overall boost in stats, and perhaps even be viable in a rain weather setup team.

 2. Johto Starters

 The Johto starts are in that unfortunate group of being single-type starters.
 They miss out on another method of dealing STAB damage, like so many of their other starter companions.

-Unfortunately this fact, combined with underwhelming stats and limited move pools, mean that the Johto starters have never set the Pokemon world alight.
+Unfortunately, this fact, combined with underwhelming stats and limited move pools, meant that the Johto starters have never set the Pokemon world alight.
 As such, we’ve included them as number four.

 But that doesn’t change the fact that Flygon deserves a mega.
 It’d open up the opportunity for a unique typing with bug/dragon being an option aesthetically.
-It’d give Flygon a must needed boost to it’s stats, and make the ground/dragon viable in the OU meta.
+It’d give Flygon a much-needed boost to its stats and make the ground/dragon viable in the OU meta.
 Sadly, it wasn’t to happen.
 So, Flygon gets spot number one.